ga-curriculum/data-visualization-with-pandas/using-pandas-to-visualize-data/README.md

 ## Discussion: Counting Games per Country TKTK

-If we alter our chart from using the “year” column to using the “country” column, all of a sudden the line chart stops making sense.
+If we alter our chart from using the "year" column to using the "country" column, all of a sudden the line chart stops making sense.

 **_What chart should be used instead to compare the amount of games per country?_**